FACT0RN/FACT0RN/README.md

 base58
 ```

-If you are using Anaconda, here are the commands to install the needed packages.
+If you are using Anaconda, here are the commands to install the needed packages:

 ```
 conda install -c conda-forge cypari2